Caetanou/HTML-Projects/README.md

 # HTML-Projects
-This is just a small project we made during HTML classes, nothing much!
+This is just small projects we made during HTML classes, nothing much!